 The examination itself will consist of two separate essays.
 Each essay will be a critical examination of a recently published article from the professional literature in political science.
 All students in a particular year will receive the same defined menu of published articles representing the four subfields of the discipline as we have identified them: American politics and public policy, comparative politics, international relations, and political theory.
 The menu will also reflect the department’s recent upper-division course offerings, but will not include any assigned readings from the courses themselves.
 Students will be free to choose, from the menu, any two articles they wish to analyze, provided only that the articles are chosen from different subfields.

 Each of the two critical essays should be about 1,500 words in length.
-Students will be expected to write their examinations over any seventy-two hour period of their choosing – from pick-up to submission – during an eighteen-day window that begins on the Friday immediately before Spring break and ends two weeks after the Monday of Spring break.
+Students will be expected to write their examinations over any seventy-two hour period of their choosing – from pick-up to submission – during an eighteen-day window that begins on the Friday after Spring break and ends on Monday 18 days later.
 (The equivalent schedule will apply in the Fall for Fall-semester second-semester juniors.)
 Examinations will be picked up and submitted electronically, and compliance with the seventy-two hour time-frame will be monitored and certified by the department’s administrative coordinator.

 Essays may vary in structure, depending, at least in part, on subfield.
 But every essay should seek to identify, in some combination and in some manner, the scholarly problem that is being addressed, the differing or competing viewpoints that the article is engaging, and the central claim or claims that the article is purporting to defend.
 Every essay should attempt to situate the problem and the scholarly debate in a larger conceptual and theoretical context, presumably as reflected in the student’s previous coursework.
 Every essay should indicate the kinds of methodologies that the article is employing, and the specific evidence that it is presenting in support of its argument.
 And every essay should be, to the degree possible, critical.
 “Critical” does not mean negative.
 But it does mean that every essay should provide a well-reasoned assessment of the article in terms of how well the problem has been formulated, the suitability of the methodology, the quality of the evidence itself, and the degree to which conclusions are justified.
 Insofar as concerns are discovered in any of these respects, an essay might benefit from offering, if only briefly and tentatively, suggestions for how the research problem might have been addressed more fruitfully.